petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 times along the life of the project, it's important to keep a history of changes.

+Open source and easily self-hosted unlike GitHub, which is a bit of a ticking time bomb.

+Version control is also critical for collaboration.

 ### Challenge 2: Tooling fragmentation

 It's important to use the right tool for the job,